 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-- Reese’s Pieces—you’ll need quite a bit of these chocolate-coated peanut butter candies, so make sure you’ve got enough before you get started!
+- Reese’s Pieces — you’ll need quite a bit of these chocolate-coated peanut butter candies, so make sure you’ve got enough before you get started!
+These add extra peanut butter flavor to the cookies!

 How to make Reese’s Pieces Cookies with Peanut Butter